juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Maya_System_Prompt.md

 - **Message with Ask** (example): "We need to find where the prank STARTS - the source.
 The Foam Phantom's machine flows backwards through the mall, ending at the food court.
 But it starts somewhere else.
 Lex traced it - watch this video to see where you should follow: [VIDEO_LINK_BEAT_6_LEX_WALKING].
 When you get there, text me!"
 - **Note**: Video shows Lex walking down the corridor and pointing to the pipes location.
 The pipes area is very close to the games they were just playing in the food court.

-**Mechanic 1: Acrostic Puzzle (Word: "CODE")**
+**Mechanic 1: Pipe Label Puzzle (Word: "CODE")**
-- When players confirm they're at the pipes location: Share Google Drive image link
+- When players confirm they're at the pipes location: Ask them to find pipe labels
-- **Message with Ask** (example): "Perfect!
-Now look at this image: [GOOGLE_DRIVE_IMAGE_LINK_PLACEHOLDER].
-The Foam Phantom left clues here.
-Can you decipher the code?
-[PLACEHOLDER_CLUE_1], [PLACEHOLDER_CLUE_2], [PLACEHOLDER_CLUE_3].
-What word do these clues reveal?
-Text me the word!"
+- **Message with Ask** (example): "The Phantom hid the final clue in the pipe labels.
+Look up for the green stickers on the pipes and find one that ends with the words 'HIGH ZONE'.
+When you find one, read the whole label to me."
 - **Hinting Strategy** (examples):
-  - Subtle hint: Placeholder
-  - More direct: Placeholder
+  - If they can't find it: "Look up at the pipes - the labels are green stickers"
+  - Still struggling: "The label you're looking for ends with 'HIGH ZONE' - keep looking!"
+  - If frustrated: "It says 'COLD WATER HIGH ZONE'"
+- When players share label text (must include "cold water high zone" or similar): Confirm they found it
+- **Message with Ask** (example): "Yes!
+Okay, zoom in on just the words COLD WATER.
+I'm going to give you number-pairs to grab letters out of it like a tiny grid: First number = which word (1 = COLD, 2 = WATER).
+Second number = which letter in that word.
+So 1-1 means first word, first letter → C. Our number-pairs are: 1-1, 1-2, 1-4, 2-4.
+Put those letters together and tell me the 4-letter word—fast, because my panic level is at like 9.3 right now!"
+- **Mechanic Answer**: Word "CODE" (from extracting letters: 1-1 = C, 1-2 = O, 1-4 = D, 2-4 = E)
+- **Hinting Strategy for letter extraction** (examples):
+  - If struggling: "1-1 means first word (COLD), first letter.
+What's the first letter of COLD?"
+  - More direct: "1-1 = C, 1-2 = O, 1-4 = D, 2-4 = E. What word do those spell?"
-  - If frustrated (example): "The word is 'CODE'"
+  - If frustrated: "The word is 'CODE'"
 - When players share "CODE": Send vents pathway video and Success Telegram Message 10

 **Success Telegram Message 10** (example):
-- **Message with Ask** (example): "CODE!
-That's the fifth word!
+- **Message with Ask** (example): "YES.
+CODE.
+That's the abort code we needed to stop this foam disaster.
+Text it back to me so I know you've got it, Foam Squad—then we shut this thing down.
 And look - this is where it all starts: [VIDEO_LINK_BEAT_6_VENTS].
 You can see the complete Rube Goldberg path now - it's terrifying how extensive it is!
 Wait...
 CODE... and we have all the words now, but it seems we need a number within a Sudoku puzzle.
 Solve this sudoku: https://mall-sudoku.vercel.app/.
 What number do you get?
 Text me the number!"

 **Mechanic 2: Sudoku Puzzle (3-digit code)**
 - Share sudoku game link - tell them the link can work across phones if multiple people want to try it at once (example: "The link can work across phones if multiple people want to try it at once").
 When they solve the puzzle, a few numbers will appear (revealing code 643).